NLetenneur/Cours-HTML/cv/README.md

     The form isn't working, as sending messages to an email adress is impossible in HTML or CSS.
 It's here only to show a form.

     The files are already compiled, no action needed.

+PATCH
+The URL in the footer is corrected